Holes (novel): Elya Yelnats

-Elya Yelnats is 14 years old and lives in Latvia.
+Elya Yelnats is 15 years old and lives in Latvia.
 He is in love with Myra Menke, the most beautiful girl in the village.
-Myra's father has decided that she should marry when she turns fifteen in two months.
-Fifty-seven year-old Igor Barkov offers his fattest pig to Myra's father in exchange for her hand.
-Elya asks his friend Madame Zeroni, an old Egyptian fortune teller with a missing foot, for help.
-Madame Zeroni advises Elya to go to America like her son, but when she sees his sorrow, she pities Elya and gives him a runt piglet.
-She tells him to carry it to the top of the mountain every day and sing a special song while it drinks from a stream that runs uphill.
-If he does this, his pig will be fatter than any of Igor's.
-Madame Zeroni says that in return, Elya must then carry her up the mountain and sing to her while she drinks from the stream.
+Myra's father has decided she should marry when she turns fifteen in two months.
+Fifty-seven-year-old Igor Barkov offers his fattest pig to Myra's father in exchange for her hand so Elya asks his friend Madame Zeroni, an old Egyptian fortune teller with a missing foot, for help.
+She warns him that Myra is an empty-headed girl, but gives him a piglet and tells him to carry it to the top of the mountain every day and sing a special song while it drinks from a stream that runs uphill.
+If he does this, according to Madame Zeroni, his pig will be fatter than any of Igor's.
+In return, she requests that Elya carry her up the mountain.
 She warns him that if he does not, his family will be cursed.

 Elya follows Madame Zeroni's directions until the last day, when he takes a bath instead of carrying the pig up the hill.
-His pig and Igor's weigh exactly the same, so Myra's father lets her decide who to marry.
+His pig and Igor's weigh exactly the same, so Myra's father lets her decide whom to marry.
 When Myra is unable to choose, Elya realizes Madame Zeroni was right about Myra.
-He tells her to keep his pig and, forgetting his promise to Madame Zeroni, leaves for America.
-He marries the kind and intelligent Sarah Miller but is continually beset by bad luck.
+He tells her to marry Igor and keep his pig and, forgetting his promise to Madame Zeroni, leaves for America.
+There, he marries the kind and intelligent Sarah Miller but is continually beset by bad luck.
 The song that he sang to the pig becomes a lullaby passed down by his family.